mcamera/aws-anp-fuel-sales-etl/README.md

 - Docker-compose (in the EC2 virtual machine)

 # Deploy
-TODO: To add informations about the architecture deploy.
+TODO: To add information about the architecture deploy.

 # Data problem